utahnlp/structured_tuning_srl/README.md

 ```
 where ``[GPUID]`` is the GPU device index.
 Set it to ``-1`` to run on CPU.

-The demo will automatically download a trained RoBERTa+CRF model on the CoNLL2012 data to be used for interactive prediction.
+The demo will automatically download a RoBERTa+CRF model pre-trained on the CoNLL2012 data, and use it for interactive prediction.
 Available models are:

 | Model    |  --load_file  |  CoNLL-2012 test F1  |